bobby-didcoding/django_course/steps/module_4.md

 ## Steps/Commands
 >Note: Please 'cd' into the root directory and fire up your virtual environment!

 In this module, we will be exploring Django's database API.
 We will do this in 2 ways.
 Firstly, Django has a great built-in admin page straight out of the box.
-The Admin page allows super users to Create, Read, Update and Delete entries in our database.
+The Admin page allows superusers to Create, Read, Update and Delete entries in our database.
 Secondly, we will use the Django shell.
 The Django shell is a Python shell that gives you access to the database API included with Django.

 Let's start with the built-in admin page.
 You will need a superuser account to gain access.